YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 #### 1.1.1.
 Personal responsibility
-Any given instance of the issue-tracker should have ONE and only ONE person which is responsible at the end for the functioning of THIS instance - so think carefully before attempting to take ownership for an instance.
-The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instance.
+Any givien instance of the issue-tracker should have ONE and only ONE person which is responsible at the end for the funtioning of THIS instance - so think carefully before attempting to take ownership for an instance.
+The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instannce.
 As a responsible owner of an instance you could create, share and assign issues to the authors of the source code, yet there is no service level agreement, nor even promise to help.

 #### 1.1.2.
 Attempt for 100% test coverage to achieve reliability
 The more you increase your test coverage the greater the confidence that the code will work as expected.
-Do not write a single function without first implementing the testing call for that function - this has been proven really, really difficult, yet the more features are added the less the time wasted in troubleshooting of bugs and un-expected behavior when proper testing is implemented.
+Do not write a single function without first implementing the testing call for that function - this has been proven really, really difficult, yet the more features are added the less the time wasted in troubleshooting of bugs and un-expected behaviour when proper testing is implemented.
 Testing ensures the consistency and future expandability of the functionalities.

 ### 1.2.
 Naming conventions principle
-All the names used in the code and the configurations MUST BE human readable and expandable - that is name the objects from the greater realm to the smaller - for example &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; , because the concept of operational IT environments ( dev , test , qas , prd ) is broader than the concept of a application databases ...
+All the names used in the code and the configurations MUST BE human readable and expandable - that is name the objects from the greater realm to the smaller - for example &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; , because the concept of operational IT environments ( dev , tst , qas , prd ) is broader than the concept of a application databases ...